msiciliag/mlflow_cli_tools/README.md

 ### 5. `import_exp.py`

-Imports runs from a CSV file into a specified MLflow experiment.
+Imports runs from a CSV file into a specified MLflow experiment, imports parameters, metrics and artifacts.
 > **_NOTE:_**  This might not work as desired if the CSV provided is not an output of `export_exp.py` or it was modified

 #### Usage